DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/getnativedialoghistory.md

 t.getNativeDialogHistory() → Promise<[{type, text, url}]>
 ```

-`t.getNativeDialogHistory` returns a stack of history entries (i.e., an array in which the latest dialog has an index of `0`).
+`t.getNativeDialogHistory` returns a stack of history entries (that is, an array in which the latest dialog has an index of `0`).
-Each entry corresponds to a certain native dialog that appears in the main window or in an `<iframe>`.
+Each entry corresponds to a native dialog that appears in the main window or in an `<iframe>`.

 A history entry contains the following properties.